ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 Ensure to complete the following requirements during the upgrade:

 * Mount the VMware-VCSA ISO, go to the `visa-ui-installer\win32` directory, and run the installer.
-* In the vCenter Server 7.0 installer dialog, select the **Upgrade** flow and complete the steps in the installer.
+* In the vCenter Server installer dialog, select the **Upgrade** flow and complete the steps in the installer.
 * You must use the IP and credentials (administrator and root) for the current vCenter Server appliance.
-Use the IP and root password for the ESXi host of the current vCenter Server Appliance and the host where you want to deploy the new 7.0 vCenter Server Appliance.
+Use the IP and root password for the ESXi host of the current vCenter Server Appliance and the host where you want to deploy the new 7.0 or later vCenter Server Appliance.
 You must use a new temporary IP address, gateway, and subnet mask for the new vCenter Server Appliance during installation.
 * Complete Stage 2 when prompted.
 Ensure to note any warnings and take the appropriate actions.

 ### Procedure to upgrade Stor VIB (Broadcom driver)